FC Waidhofen/Ybbs

 FC Waidhofen/Ybbs are an Austrian association football who plays in the Austrian Regional League East.

 History

 The club was founded in 1921 and began a cooperation with LASK Linz on 16 May 2009, in the course of this, the cooperation included several players from LASK to move there to train with the Vastic individually trained and supervised team FC Waidhofen/Ybbs.
-The fullname of the club is FC Harreither Waidhofen an der Ybbs.
+The full name of the club is FC Harreither Waidhofen an der Ybbs.